-NATURE STUDY 101.
-Three hours General introduction to the various phenomena of nature and the methods of teaching nature study in the elementary grades Credit for A.B. in Education only.

-- 220. TEACHING ARITHMETIC IN ELEMENTARY SCHOOLS Three hours Both content and methods in arithmetic throughout the grade will be considered. - 222.ELEMENTARY SCHOOL MUSIC - 225.
-CHILDREN'S LITERATURE (STORY TELLING) Two or three hours This course is offered in order to develop a knowledge of and and interest in good literature on the elementary level.
+- 220. Teaching Arithmetic in Elementary Schools Three hours

+Both content and methods in arithmetic throughout the grades will be considered.
+Prerequisite: Psychology 202. - 222.
+ELEMENTARY SCHOOL MUSIC Three hours - 225.
+CHILDREN'S LITERATURE (STORY TELLING) Two or three hours

+This course is offered in order to develop a knowledge of and an interest in good literature on the elementary level.
 The development of skill in story telling on the part of the teacher is also emphasized. - 307.
+SCHOOL ADMINISTRATION

-SCHOOL ADMINISTRATION Three hours This course aims to discuss the organization and management of state and local school systems. - 310.
-EDUCATIONAL MEASUREMENTS Three hours A survey course of present-day practices of measuring the results of teaching.
-Mental testing is included. - 318.
-TEACHING GEOGRAPHY IN ELEMENTARY SCHOOLS: METHODS AND CONTENT - 320.
-TEACHING BIBLE IN ELEMENTARY SCHOOLS Both semesters.
-Not offered in 1953-54.
+This course aims to discuss the organization and management of state and local school systems.

+310. EDUCATIONAL MEASUREMENTS

+A survey course of present-day practices of measuring the results of teaching.
+Metal testing is included.
+Prerequisite: Pychology 202.
-Three hours Three hours

-CEINEERING

-TEACHING READING IN ELEMENTARY SCHOOLS Both semesters.
+318. TEACHING GEOGRAPHY IN ELEMENTARY SCHOOLS: